 Still relatively new to the Edinburgh foodie scene, The Pantry is something of a culinary hotspot.
 Having opened its second location in Colinton, a village on the edge of the city, this ‘rustic-yet-refined’ cafe is favoured for its brunches, while its Belgian waffles are the talk of the town.
 The village itself has a large dog-walking community, with Colinton Dell and the Water of Leith on its doorstep.
 Boasting 25 acres of woodland, it’s the perfect place to walk up an appetite.

 All dogs are welcome in Edinburgh!
 With plenty of restaurants, bars, walking routes, parks and events to choose from, there’s no reason to leave your pooch behind.
-Small-medium sized dogs are welcome for stays at all of our properties.
-This is available for £10 per dog per night and is subject to availability.
+Treat yourself and your best friend to a night away in Edinburgh.; small-medium sized dogs are welcome for stays at all of our properties.
+This is available for £10 per dog per night.

 If you do bring your dog to Edinburgh, be sure to pop into our reception so we can say hello!